 Tellingly, Caranchini and Carey & Danis both involve attorney misconduct established factually by federal courts and arising out of cases in which the attorneys abused the discovery process.
 The Respondents in this case, Robinson and Walton, are charged with violating at least three of the same rules violated by Caranchini and Carey and Danis: 4-3.3(a)(1), 4-3.4(a), and 4-8.4(d), all arising out of abuse of the discovery process.
 They, like the predecessor Respondents, obstructed access to evidence or other material having potential evidentiary value.
 Respondents also knowingly made false statements of fact or law to the bankruptcy court.
-Respondents misrepresented facts in motions seeking to disqualify the bankruptcy judge, falsely mischaracterizing the judge's role in prior litigation and his previous job responsibilities, in violation of Rule 4-3.3(a)(1).
-Respondent Walton vexatiously litigated discovery issues in violation of Rules 4-3.4(d) and 4-8.4(d).
-He engaged in disruptive conduct in hearings before the court in violation of Rule 4-3.5(d), conduct for which he was previously reprimanded.
+Respondents misrepresented facts in motions seeking to disqualify the bankruptcy judge, falsely mischaracterizing the judge's role in prior litigation and his previous job responsibilities.
+Respondent Robinson provided incompetent representation to his client, Ms. Steward, regarding the rescission issue and by losing documents from her file.
+He involved his client in protracted litigation in violation of the diligence rule.
+He failed to communicate with her as ethically required by the communication rule.
+He failed to turn over her file as required by Rule 4-1.16.
 Respondents misrepresented to the court that their discovery responses were prepared and forthcoming when they were not.
-In fact, Respondents never produced the information requested in discovery, information that would finally resolve the question of what the legal relationship is between Critique Services and Respondent Robinson in violation of Rule 4-8.4(a).
+In fact, Respondents never produced the information requested in discovery, information that would finally resolve the question of what the legal relationship is between Critique Services and Respondent Robinson.
 As is discussed at length in the bankruptcy court's opinion, the questions Respondents refused to answer bear significant relevance to the nature of the legal representation being provided to clients by Respondent (and other attorneys) and Critique Services.
 For a factual description of one attorney's relationship with Critique Services and the legal representation provided to bankruptcy clients, see Partial Consent Judgment and Permanent Injunction as to Defendant Dean Meriwether, entered August 24, 2016, State ex rel.
 Koster v.
 Critique Services, Case No. 1622-CC00503 (22d Cir.
 Ct.).
 Reply Brief App.
 141.

 Respondents' characterization of their misconduct as "alleged" violations of discovery orders2, or as "simply" not producing documents that were ordered to be produced is a gross underrepresentation of the scope and breadth of the conduct for which they were disciplined.
-The many rules Informant has alleged that Respondent Walton violated, along with the facts underlying the rule violations, are set forth in the Information for Reciprocal Discipline and Informant's Brief and will not be repeated here.
-As the Eighth Circuit Court of Appeals concluded:
+The many rules Informant has alleged that Respondent Robinson violated, along with the facts underlying the rule violations, are set forth in the Information for Reciprocal Discipline and Informant's Brief and will not be repeated here.
+As the bankruptcy court concluded: